askar-ilemessov/ElevatorSimulator/README.md

 The Scheduler is only being used as a communication channel from the Floor thread to the Elevator thread and back again.

 ## Install XChart Java library
-The jar for XChart Java library can be downloaded from [here](https://knowm.org/open-source/xchart/xchart-change-log/)
+The GUI uses an external dependency called chart.
+The JAR for this is included in the submission, but can also be downloaded [here](https://knowm.org/open-source/xchart/xchart-change-log/)

 ### Add Xchart Jar to Eclipse Workspace:
+While the dependency is included in the packaged JAR for our project, running our code in eclipse will require you add the chart JAR to your classpath.
 - In open eclipse project, click on **project** located at the top on the tool bar
 - From the presented dropdown menu click on **properties**
 - From the displayed window, locate and click on **Java Build Path**
-- Select **classpath** and click **Add External JARs**
+- Select the **Libraries** tab and select **classpath** and click **Add External JARs**
-- From the dispaled window, navigate to the folder containing the downloaded Xchart JAr, select it and click open
+- From the displaled window, navigate to the folder containing the Xchart JAR, select it and click open
 - Select **Apply and Close**

 ## Class Descriptions: